metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_kit_v1_manifest.md

 - `configuration` (Map of String) Legacy trait configuration parameters.
 Deprecated: for backward compatibility.
 - `enabled` (Boolean) Deprecated: no longer in use.
 - `properties` (List of String) A list of properties to be provided to the Integration runtime
 - `runtime_version` (String) The camel-k-runtime version to use for the integration.
 It overrides the default version set in the Integration Platform.
+You can use a fixed version (for example '3.2.3') or a semantic version (for example '3.x') which will try to resolve to the best matching Catalog existing on the cluster.

 <a id="nestedatt--spec--traits--quarkus"></a>